The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 42

 Bank of New York Mellon Corp dividend history shows a CAGR of 10.7% per year from 2011 to 2025.
-The per-share dividend grew from $0.48 to $2.00 over that period (2026 data is partial and excluded from the rate calculation).
+The per-share dividend grew from $0.48 to $2.00 over that period (2026 data is partial and excluded from the CAGR calculation).
 The smallest annual increase in the window was 3.0% in 2015, while the largest reached 20.9% in 2018.
-Fifteen consecutive years of increases anchor this as a growth-oriented dividend, not an income-first one.
+Fifteen consecutive years of increases confirm a deliberate, unbroken growth pattern rather than opportunistic raises.

 | Period | CAGR | From | To |